 Today, you'll take part in an exciting full-day cruise through one of the most wonderful places in Southern Patagonia: Los Glaciares National Park.
 Sailing aboard the Glaciers Gourmet will allow you to enjoy the highest standard of comfort and gourmet cuisine for a truly memorable experience.

-If you haven't seen it in previous days yet, this UNESCO-listed park offers a magnificent combination of forests, lakes, mountains, and more than 200 glaciers.
-The most renowned pieces of ice include Spegazzini, rising 442 feet (135 m) above sea level, Upsala covering an entire valley with a length of 32 miles (53km), and Perito Moreno, a massive glacier that is constantly advancing and calving—one of nature’s most impressive sights.
+The UNESCO-listed Los Glaciares National Park offers a magnificent combination of forests, lakes, mountains, and is home to more than 200 glaciers.
+The most renowned ones include Spegazzini, which rises 442 feet (135 m) above sea level; Upsala, which is 32 miles (53km) long and covers an entire valley; and Perito Moreno, a massive glacier that is constantly advancing and calving—one of nature’s most impressive sights.

-In the morning, you'll be picked up at your hotel in El Calafate to join the scenic cruise.
-Lunch will be served on board, and you'll return to El Calafate in the early evening.
+In the morning, you'll be picked up at your hotel in El Calafate for the cruise.
+A gourmet lunch will be served onboard, and you'll return to El Calafate in the early evening.

-After breakfast, a driver will meet you and transfer you to the local airport in El Calafate.
-You'll then catch a flight to San Carlos de Bariloche, the main city in Argentina's Lake District, which is home to some of the most impressive scenery in the entire country.
+After breakfast, a driver will take you to El Calafate's airport, where you'll catch a flight to San Carlos de Bariloche, the main city in Argentina's Lake District.
+Bariloche (as it is usually called) is home to some of the loveliest Alpine scenery in the country.

-San Carlos de Bariloche was founded in 1902 on the shores of Lago Nahuel Huapi, which itself is part of the larger Parque Nacional Nahuel Huapi.
-If you detect some indigenous influence in that name, you're correct.
-It comes from the Mapuche native people who once inhabited the area, and it means "jaguar island."
-The lake straddles the Chilean border, with the city of Bariloche located on the southeast shore.
+Bariloche was founded in 1902 on the shores of Lago Nahuel Huapi, which itself is part of the larger Parque Nacional Nahuel Huapi, whose name comes from the Mapuche indigenous people and means "jaguar island."
+The lake straddles the Chilean border, and the city of Bariloche is located on the southeast shore.

-Upon arrival at Bariloche's airport, a driver will meet you and transfer you to your hotel.
-Even though you may be tired from your flight, do try to get out and explore the city.
-The charming chalet-style buildings and alpine architecture can be seen and enjoyed on a brisk walk around, and the city center abounds with waterfront plazas, chocolate shops, and upscale restaurants.
+Upon arrival at Bariloche's airport, a driver will pick you up and take you to your hotel.
+Once you've rested a bit, get out and explore the city.
+The charming chalet-style buildings and alpine architecture are worth seeing, and the city center abounds with waterfront plazas, chocolate shops, and upscale restaurants.